 Key short-term filters to apply:

-- Turnover above roughly $500 million per day — ensures quick exits with manageable slippage.
+- Turnover above roughly $500 million per day — supports quicker exits with less slippage risk.

-- Seven-day realized volatility in the double digits — enables meaningful profit potential.
+- Seven-day realized volatility in the double digits — gives price room to reach meaningful targets.

 - Specific triggers — ETF activity, protocol updates, or regulatory headlines.

-- Clear technical structures — breakouts, retests, or well-defined support and resistance.
+- Clear technical structures — breakouts, retests, or identifiable support and resistance.

 Long-Term Pick: Which Crypto to Hold Through Volatility?